 Dr. Margaret R. Quiñones-Perez

 Dr. Margaret R. Quiñones-Perez was elected to the Santa Monica Community College District Board of Trustees in November 2000 and was re-elected in 2004 and 2008.
-This is her second time serving as vice chair and she served as chair in 2004.
+She has previously served as as vice chair and as chair in 2004.

 Prior to 2000, she served eight years as a trustee on the Santa Monica-Malibu Unified School District Board, including one year as board president.